 The overall aim of Australian development assistance is to work with the Government of Pakistan towards a stable, secure and democratic country through equitable social and economic development and poverty reduction in line with the Millennium Development Goals.
 The bilateral development cooperation program focuses on three primary sectors: opportunities for all (education), saving lives (health) and sustainable economic development (agriculture productivity and livelihoods).
 The Australian Government also supports good governance and provides humanitarian and post-disaster assistance as requested.

 Australia's development cooperation program is helping Pakistani communities.
 For example, in 2012 Australia supported the improvement of education through teacher training and the provision of materials in 573 schools benefiting over 117,000 children.
-In 2012-13, Australia is supporting 55 Pakistani students to undertake postgraduate studies in Australia, 45 per cent of whom are women.
+In 2012-13, Australia supported 55 Pakistani students to undertake postgraduate studies in Australia, 45 per cent of whom are women.
 This includes eight students undertaking studies in the agriculture sector.

 Australia also responded quickly to Pakistan government requests for assistance following the 2010 and 2011 floods.
 In response to the 2010 floods, Australia provided more than $75 million for humanitarian response and early recovery activities and provided medical assistance to over 11,000 people through a joint civilian-military medical facility in Punjab .
-In 2012-13, Australia is supporting the World Food Programme to provide emergency food rations for up to 975,000 people displaced by conflict in the Federally Administered Tribal Areas.
+In 2012-13, Australia supported the World Food Programme to provide emergency food rations for up to 975,000 people displaced by conflict in the Federally Administered Tribal Areas.

 Economic and trade relations